Skip to main content

 How to Apply Filters

-1. Select Filters in the Campaign Canvas:
+1. Drag-and-Drop Filters in the Campaign Canvas:

 • When setting up your campaign, navigate to the Campaign Canvas and select the relevant filters.
 Combine multiple filters to create more refined and targeted segments.